John Guidetti: Struggling for fitness

-Guidetti was back at Man City for the start of 2012–13, but spent the most of the season struggling to recover from the virus that curtailed his spell at Feyenoord.
+Guidetti was back at Man City for the start of 2012–13, but spent most of the season struggling to recover from the virus that curtailed his spell at Feyenoord.
 The severity of the disorder saw Guidetti diagnosed with an infected nerve, which caused him to lose feeling in his right leg.
 Commenting about Guidetti's condition, assistant manager David Platt explained, "For about two or three months he [Guidetti] couldn't do anything and it takes a long time to get that back."
 Despite this, Guidetti signed a new three-year deal with Manchester City on 18 October 2012, keeping him at the Etihad Stadium until 2015.

 He finally returned to playing football on 14 January 2013 when he played in the first half of an Under 21 League match between City and Reading U21s, scoring the opening goal in a 3–1 win.
 Guidetti scored a further five goals in his next six games for the Development Side, before sucummbing to a knee injury which later required surgery.